Environment | In harmony with nature

 Mangrove forest restoration (Indonesia and Thailand)

 In Indonesia and Thailand, local Bridgestone Group employees have planted thousands of mangrove trees to restore mangrove forests that protect people and the environment in coastal villages.
 Bridgestone Indonesia has also been working with the Borneo Orangutan Survival Foundation since 2012 to help protect and reintroduce Bornean orangutans to their natural habitat.
-To help do so, the company has planted 16,040 trees since 2016, and currently continues to conduct regular monitoring activities to maintain mangrove development.
+To help do so, the Company has planted 26,040 trees since 2016, and currently continues to conduct regular monitoring activities to maintain mangrove development.
 It is also sponsoring two orphaned orangutans by paying for their care and rehabilitation until they can be released back into their natural habitat.
+In August 2023, Bridgestone Indonesia planted 10,000 mangroves on 1 ha land in the same area as the first plantation, which is Muara Gembong.

 Tree Planting (Thailand)

-Nestled in Saraburi Province, our colleagues from the Nong Khea branch of Thai Bridgestone Co., Ltd. (TBSC) took on an ambitious task to “greenify” their environment.
+The Nong Khea branch of Thai Bridgestone Co., Ltd. (TBSC) is nestled in Saraburi Province, and our colleagues there took on an ambitious task to “greenify” their environment.

 Watershed forest restoration (Thailand)